 - Memory loss

 - Trouble solving problems.

 - Difficulty in completing normal daily tasks such as driving or using a computer.

 - Confusion with the time of day

 - Poor judgement

 What to do next?

-If you are worried, the best thing you can do is talk to your GP, explain why your concerned and that you think it may be early/young onset dementia.
-The benefit of talking to your GP now is that it will take away the uncertainty which will stop you worrying, which can cause its own problems like anxiety and depression.
+If you are worried, it is best to talk to your GP, explain why you are concerned and think it may be early/young onset dementia.
+The benefit of talking to your GP now is that it will take away the uncertainty, which will stop you from worrying, which can cause its own problems like anxiety and depression.

 We have places for people living with early/young onset dementia.
 If you would like to speak to our registered manager or matron about your or your loved ones needs to please click here.